 Never pay for an advertisement unless you are sure it is from a legitimate organisation and that you have authorised it.
 Ask for proof of authorisation if you're unsure.
 It's often wise to keep an updated list of advertisements you do take out so that at a glance you can see who you are currently advertising with.

 If you are taking out new advertising, ask for proof of publication before paying any bill.
 If that's not possible, ask to see a sample of the publication that your advertisement will appear in.
 Use Google to search for the word "scam" followed by the website or publication name.
 This may uncover any bad dealings people have had with the advertiser in question.

-These organisations are able to find out the contact details of a website's registered domain owner (such as your name and address) by consulting the Whois database and then typically posting you out an official looking letter in the mail which may closely resemble an invoice to be paid.
+These organisations are able to find out the contact details of a website's registered domain owner (such as your name and address) by consulting a Whois look-up service and then typically posting you out an official looking letter which may closely resemble an invoice to be paid.

 Domain transfer scam

 You receive a letter advising that your domain will expire soon and that you should take immediate steps to renew it.
 This letter is typically sent out in advance of your own registrar's renewal reminder, so that you see it first and to confuse you about which organisation you have registered your domain with.